Workiva/over_react/doc/built_redux_to_redux.md

 To evaluate if the refactor is worth it, the details of Redux can be found in the [OverReact Redux doc](./over_react_redux_documentation.md).
 That document paired with this guide will illustrate the full scope of costs and benefits.

 ## Comparing the Two Systems
-Like built_redux, OverReact Redux is comprised of the same main entities.
+built_redux and OverReact Redux are comprised of the same main entities.
 Moving from built_redux to Redux then is just a matter of refactoring each relevant entity, along with the related UI.
 Note again that this document does not attempt to explain _how_ Redux works, and if any of the Redux implementation details aren't quite clear, check out the [Redux Documentation](https://github.com/johnpryan/redux.dart) and the [OverReact Redux Documentation](./over_react_redux_documentation.md).

 ### Actions